brian-watkins/learn-do-share/adr/log.md

 to clarify better what happens when a message is received (ie #1 from above).
 And to handle #2 from above, we should be able to use the strategy of wrapping and unwrapping messages.

+### New Unit Test Strategy

+We changed the way we run the unit tests, following the strategy described above.
+So now, there is basically a class that is able to start up and render some segment of the app (like the learning area page) under certain conditions that we define in the test.
+We load that class in an HTML page in Playwright using Vite at the start of the test suite run.
+Then we can use Playwright to call functions on it.
+The only trick is that the arguments to these functions must be serializable to JSON.
+This then allows us to run tests in node, which call out to a TestApp running in playwright.
+The great thing is that it allows us to use all the facility that Playwright has for manipulating the page -- like finding elements, clicking them, entering text, etc. This seems like a trustworthy way of controlling the app in a web browser.
+And since these are unit tests, we're testing the display in isolation from the other parts of the system.
+So we use MSW to stub any responses from backstage.
+Indeed, we are mainly writing tests to cover error cases that occur when requests to backstage fail for various reasons.

+This allows us to write unit tests and we can re-use the functionality we built up for selecting and interacting with elements via Playwright.
+The only downside so far is that it seems like each example takes about 50ms to run.
+That's not super long, but still for a unit test it seems long.

+The reason here is no doubt that we are still integrating over a large portion of the app -- the entire display (or one page of it) -- during these tests.
+We could maybe try to make that smaller by changing the view function to only render a note field or something.
+But not sure if that would be worth it.
+We need to figure out how long each part of the example takes, so that we can determine if it's possible to optimize the run time.

+Note that we could have made a mistake here.
+Perhaps it is faster to run everything in the browser and use testing-library userEvent to control what's happening in the browser.
+We could recreate the tests using that to see what happens.

+We did try to collapse some of the calls to the javascript inside the browser into one call.
+But this didn't seem to affect the runtime all tha much.
+So the slowness does not seem to be introduced by calls between node and playwright.

+It does seem to be the case that both Firefox and Webkit run faster than Chromium under a few totally non-rigorous tests.
+But they both introduce some flakiness on tests that describe the behavior around network failures.

+I'm not sure there's really much we can do here.
+Maybe the best thing is to try an experiment where we use testing-library userEvent to see if that's any faster.
+But the ease of use with Playwright and confidence is hard to beat ...

+We did create a duplicate of the unit tests using testing-library and user-event.
+We did this by making the DisplayElement API an interface that can be implemented by Playwright or by testing-library and user-event.
+This made it easier to copy the behaviors and have them work with relatively little change.

+What we learned is that testing-library and user-event does seem to be faster (probably about 3-5ms per claim).
+The only downside seems to be that it's not clear how to 'wait for all requests to complete', which we need to do in certain cases that involve requests to the backend (whether real or simulated by MSW).
+With the testing-library approach, I think the only thing we can do is pick a time and just wait, hoping that all requests are complete by then.
+When running headlessly, waiting for 1ms seems sufficient.
+But when running in debug mode we had to change that to 10ms for everything to pass.

+Also, we haven't implemented the entire API for DisplayElement.
+In particular, it's not so clear how we implement the `isVisible`/`isHidden` checks.
+There are some ways to do this, but it's not clear to me if this is as sophisticated as Playwright.
+I think the methods testing-library suggests determine if the element is present in the DOM or not, not necessarily whether it is visible or hidden (could be in the DOM but hidden for various other reasons).
+Playwright will check for things like 'visibility:hidden' or zero bounding box also.

+Also, user-event does seem to have some limitations -- there are user interactions that haven't been implemented yet or that are maybe impossible to implement.
+So Playwright seems to be more robust in that sense, I suppose.
+And finally, user-event does need to 'mock the UI layer' in some sense to do its thing.
+It mentions the Clipboard as one thing that gets mocked, but not sure what else.
+Playwright seems to be more realistic.

+So the tradeoffs seem to be that in our case, for our application as it is right now, testing-library with user-event seems to result in faster behaviors.
+But perhaps Playwright provides a more realistic execution setting.
+And note too that really our examples in the unit tests are just clicking a single button and seeing what happens -- so very simple actions and observations.